Chinese mitten crab: Distribution

 The Chinese mitten crab originates from Hong Kong to the border of Korea.
-It can be found inland but prefers coastal areas.
+It can be found inland, but prefers coastal areas.
 In the Yangtze, the largest river in its native range, Chinese mitten crabs have been recorded up to 1400 km upstream.
 It is known to settle in rice fields by the sea and rivers inland.
-The crab is found in subtropical and temperate regions.
+The crab is found in both subtropical and temperate regions.

 Biology

 The mitten crab is omnivorous.
 Their main prey consists of worms, mussels, snails, dead organic material, and other small crustaceans and fish.

-An increase in microplastics has had a significant impact on the population as it affects their metabolism, growth, and oxidative stress response in the liver.
+An increase in microplastics has had a significant impact on the population, as it affects their metabolism, growth, and oxidative stress response in the liver.

 Reproduction

-Chinese mitten crabs spend most of their life in fresh water and return to the sea to breed (catadromous).
-The crabs have a lifespan around one to five years, depending on their location.
-Aquaculture farms in China report time to maturity between one and three years, while invasive crabs in colder European climates may take between four or five years.
-Once the age of maturity is reached, the crustaceans migrate downstream and attain sexual maturity in the tidal estuaries.
-After mating, the females continue seaward, overwintering in deeper waters.
-They return to brackish water in the spring to hatch their eggs.
-After development as larvae, the juvenile crabs gradually move upstream into fresh water, thus completing the life cycle.
+Chinese mitten crabs spend most of their lives in fresh water and return to the sea to breed (catadromous).
 Spawning crabs average around 5.5 cm in length.
-Since crabs spawn at the end of their life spans and perish at the end of the breeding cycle, the crabs can live up to 7 (in Germany also 8) years old.

-Mitten crabs are catadromous organisms, migrating from freshwater to saltwater for breeding.
 In late August, sexual instincts awaken and they begin migrating downstream to the sea, away from their feeding grounds.
-It is during this migration where the crabs reach puberty and develop their sex organs.
+During this migration, the crabs reach puberty and develop their sex organs.
 The crabs begin to breed in the brackish waters in late fall.
 The males arrive first and stay in the brackish waters all winter; the females arrive after.
 The eggs are laid within 24 hours of mating, then attached to the abdomen of the female.
 After the eggs are attached, the female leaves immediately, heading to the mouth of the river.
 The larvae hatch from the eggs during the summer, after which they float and drift about the brackish waters.
 Because the journey to breed for crabs is so great, they only breed once during their lifetimes.
 The breeding age is normally toward the end of their lifespans.
-The crabs have sizable egg production count since these crabs only breed once.
+The crabs have sizable egg production count since they only breed once.
 After the crabs successfully reproduce, they have very little energy and begin to waste away.

 Different life stages of the mitten crab: